JuanGuiricich/alexandria-bookstore/README.md

 [Alexandria Bookstore](https://alexandria-bookstore-64efd0d92505.herokuapp.com/)

+in order to log in as an admin use the following user:

+email: admin@admin.com
+password: 123456

+to log in as a user, you can create a new user or use the following user:
+email: juan@gmail.com
+password: 123456

 ## Run Locally

 In order to run this app locally, be sure to clone the repository to your computer